sheikhartin/notebooks-everywhere/README.md

 I preferred it to be categorized in this section rather than creating a separate folder...
 Now the name of the notebook (which may be different in different places) is mentioned along with a short description to make the choice easier.

-_NOTE: Sometimes it is difficult to classify because a notebook can contain several subjects..._
+_Note: Sometimes it is difficult to classify because a notebook can contain several subjects..._

 #### Data Science

 - [Exploratory data analysis on Titanic dataset](Titanic_EDA.ipynb): Nothing, just a simple EDA along with building models using FLAML on one of the most well-known datasets!

-- [Exploring the car evaluation dataset](Car_Evaluation_EDA.ipynb): Another famous dataset that we analyze and build models using two different AutoML frameworks...
+- [Exploring the car evaluation dataset](Car_Evaluation_EDA.ipynb): Another well-known dataset that we want to model using an AutoML framework...

-- [Conditional formatting in Pandas](Conditional_Formatting_in_Pandas.ipynb): Style your tables and make them more attractive with these simple steps!
-(It is not mandatory) — Exploration in the dataset of used cars
+- [Conditional formatting in Pandas](Conditional_Formatting_in_Pandas.ipynb): Style your tables and make them more attractive with these simple steps! — Exploration in the dataset of used cars

 - [Working with large datasets in Pandas](Working_With_Large_Datasets_in_Pandas.ipynb): Pandas is not ideal for big data, but there are ways to improve performance.

-- [Netflix EDA](Netflix_Movies_and_TV_Shows_EDA.ipynb): An analysis of the relatively famous Netflix dataset inspired by different ideas...
+- [Netflix EDA](Netflix_Movies_and_TV_Shows_EDA.ipynb): Analyzing an almost famous Netflix dataset inspired by different ideas...

 #### Machine Learning